 After tracking the porosity and gamma ray logs, we concluded:

-The data shows two zones which first one has a range between 2492 to 2625 metres, and the second one is starting from 2625 to 2695 meters, according to the gamma ray log of the top layers, obtained that the formation has a low signal of gamma around to 20 API and low shale volume in the first zone, but for the second zone the volume of shale increases to 28% and maybe the formation is not pure and includes clay minerals.
+The data shows two zones which first one has a range between 2492 to 2625 metres, and the second one is starting from 2625 to 2695 meters, according to the gamma ray log of the top layers, obtained that the formation has a low value of gamma ray which is around 20 API and low shale volume in the first zone, but for the second zone the volume of shale increases to 28% and maybe the formation is not pure and includes clay minerals.

 For the porosity logs almost are similar in properties and in the first zone the porosity reaches 20% that is a good quality for the formation, but in the second zone according to the caliper log which illustrates wash out around the well and the range of porosity is too much, so we cannot trust the data in this area.